 Pirate Empress Boa Hancock.
 Interestingly, it's a rare case of fangirls idealizing a female character who's turned out to be good Possession Sue material.
 Otherwise, we wouldn't have so many fans who think she's going to join the crew and easily be the strongest, marry Luffy, and free all the slaves in the world.
 In reality, her overall moral character is still questionable; she doesn't really seem to care for anyone other than her family and Luffy.
 She's very sympathetic, and does have a genuinelygoodFreudian Excuse, but she's still not nearly as good as some of her fans would like her to be.

 Blackbeard.
 He gained a lot of fans through being Affably Evil and having his worst crimes (murdering one of his comrades and devastating Drum Island) happen off-screen.
-The Marineford Arc confirmed without a shadow of doubt that he's evil and shaping up to be the Big Bad, but the Fan Dumb seems to be in denial.
+Even after his acts in the Marineford Arc confirmed without a shadow of doubt that he's evil and shaping up to be the Big Bad, he retains a fan following.